 High-density lipoprotein is considered “good” cholesterol because it carries the “bad” cholesterol (LDL) out of the arteries, back to the liver and enhances heart health.

-Cholesterol isn’t always bad.
-It becomes harmful when an inflammation in your arteries occurs.
-These inflammations can cause holes in artery walls.
+Cholesterol is not always bad.
+It becomes harmful when inflammation in your arteries occurs.
+These inflammations can cause holes in the artery walls.
 Cholesterol in your bloodstream reacts to the affected area and immediately tries to repair the damage.
-As it works to heal the artery; bad cholesterol, pile up and thicken arterial walls causing calcification.
+As it works to heal the artery; bad cholesterol, pile up, and thicken arterial walls causing calcification.
 This build-up narrows blood passages causing pressure to the damaged arterial walls, which can then lead to ruptures.

 An ideal cholesterol level should have a balance between the good and bad cholesterol with the LDL count lower than HDL.
 Living a healthy diet with plenty of fiber, fruits, and vegetables accompanied by exercise, can lower and balance out your cholesterol levels as well as taking your doctors prescribed statins.